MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 - **A SharePoint Online communication site** - Custom Learning provides an easy-to-provision training portal that can be customized to the needs of your organization.
 - **a SharePoint web part** - Custom Learning provides a SharePoint web part that can be filtered to present targeted training content.
 Organizations can also use the Web part to create their own custom playlists.

-## Streamlined provisioning
+## SharePoint Online Provisioning Service
-Custom Learning can be provisioned from the SharePoint Patterns and Practices Provisioning Service.
+Custom Learning can be provisioned from the SharePoint Online Provisioning Service.
 When Custom Learning is provisioned, organizations get a SharePoint Online communication site designed to be an out-of-the box training portal, along with a Custom Learning Web part connected to an online catalog of training content.

 ![cg-provision.png](media/cg-provision.png)